BMW 3 Series - Engines, performance and drive

 This can be improved by opting for one of the models with BMW’s xDrive four-wheel drive system, which makes the 3 Series even more surefooted no matter the conditions.

-Two transmissions are offered – a six-speed manual or an eight-speed ZF automatic – but the manual is only available on certain lower-powered models.
-The manual is an improvement on the previous generation’s slightly notchy change, while the automatic is an excellent transmission with smooth changes throughout, whether the gearbox is left to its own devices or whether changing gear manually with the steering wheel-mounted paddles.
+Two transmissions have been offered – a six-speed manual or an eight-speed ZF automatic – but the manual was only available on certain lower-powered models, which were phased out with the facelift.
+The automatic is an excellent transmission with smooth changes throughout, whether the gearbox is left to its own devices or whether changing gear manually with the standard steering wheel-mounted paddles.

 On the motorway the 3 Series is an accomplished cruiser, offering lower noise levels than it exhibited previously, which is in part thanks to the standard fit acoustic glazing.
 The ride is good too, and while in the past we might have recommended the optional adaptive dampers, this is no longer necessary thanks to the stroke-dependent dampers.
 On the largest wheels there is an occasional thump from the worst potholes, but it’s certainly no worse than its rivals in this respect.